Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 Buffer is better for beginners.
 It has a genuinely useful free plan, an intuitive interface, and almost no learning curve.
 You can sign up and schedule your first post in minutes.
 Hootsuite is more powerful but significantly more complex, and the $99/mo minimum is a steep entry point for someone just getting started with social media scheduling.

-Is Buffer cheaper than Hootsuite?
+Is Buffer cheaper than Hootsuite in 2026?

 Does Buffer have a free plan?